Your Options for Breast Reconstruction After Mastectomy or Lumpectomy

 Schedule a Consultation

 Breast reconstruction can be a difficult journey, so learning more about your options can be a great place to start.
-To meet with Dr. Hetal Fichadia and our reconstructive team, we invite you to contact our Portland office by calling or filling out our online form.
+Dr. Fichadia is a double-board certified plastic surgeon located in Portland, OR.
+To meet with Dr. Hetal Fichadia and our reconstructive team, we invite you to contact our office by calling or filling out our online form.